 Throughout the two years you must be regularly participating in one competitive practical activity, in which you will be assessed.
-Additional to this, you must understand how to analyse and improve performance in one sport in order to complete an extended interview.
+In addition, you must understand how to analyse and improve performance in one sport in order to complete an extended interview.

 Assessment in the theoretical unit is through three written exam papers which make up 70% of the qualification.
 The non-examined unit (30%) includes a practical performance assessment (worth 15%) and an extended interview (worth 15%) which make up the qualification.
 This unit is internally assessed and externally moderated.